Teamwork/kommentaar/doc/syntax.markdown

     It's important to remember that newly created bikes are *not* automatically fit with a steering wheel or seat, as the customer will have to choose one later on.

+    Note: hydrocycles are not supported.

+### Multi-line descriptions and Markdown

+This is only applicable if the output is to be consumed by something which parses the description field using Markdown.

+Multiple lines are supported in the description but Markdown collapses sequential lines.
+There are two workarounds in Markdown:

+1. Put two spaces at the end of the first line.
+This is not an option because gofmt will strip any trailing whitespace.
+2. Put an empty line in between your lines.

 Reference directives
 --------------------